 This educational program is being developed for the CMTA by the public program education kit coordinator who was sourced for us by the Loyal Edmonton Regiment Museum.

 The purpose of this “Soldier Education” kit (which will be contained inside of a shippable tote) is to have available for school and community groups this outreach/public program tool.

-“The Bunker” will be available for the public to rent to host small functions.
+“The Bunker” will be available for the public to host small functions.